CExA-project/ddc/docs/concepts.md

 carries the strong typing of the ordinate dimension `DDimY`, and corresponds to the index 0 as in $y_0$, i.e. the index of the first point along the $y$ dimension.

+Another example would be the study of a charged plasma.
+One dimension could represent species with charge and mass information, and another could represent particle momentum.

+Here, `ddc::DiscreteElement<Species_dimension> ispecies(0)` would correspond to a unique tuple of mass and charge for a particle in the model.
+Same would apply for the momentum dimension.

 `ddc::DiscreteElement` is used to access arrays.
 Let's take a multidimensional container and access its element `(i, j)`, which corresponds to the grid point at the $i$th row and the $j$th column.
 We would do it like this:

 ```cpp
 container(i, j);
 ```

 Now, if we take a slice of this container and still want to access the same element `(i, j)` from the grid, we need to adjust the indices, because they are relative to the first point of the slice.
-Using DDC and a slice (`ddc::ChunkSpan`), accessing with a `ddc::DiscreteElement` is the same between the slice and the original multidimensional array (`ddc::Chunk` or `ddc::ChunkSpan`), because of the uniqueness of each discrete element on the grid and because of the way we access data using DDC.
+Using DDC and a slice  accessing with a `ddc::DiscreteElement` is the same between the slice and the original multidimensional array because of the uniqueness of each discrete element on the grid and because of the way we access data using DDC.

 ### ddc::DiscreteVector